FengHe001/Network-matrix-extraction/README.md

 To extract mitochondria-mitochondria interaction adjacency matrix, one need to first download all the *.m files from this repository to one destination folder and run 'MainSorted_PAforFeng_20181127Publication.m' in Matlab.

-Of course, one need to modify the folder path of your images to be analyzed using Matlab scripts.
+Of note, one need to modify the folder paths of your images to be analyzed.